-Student helpers are assigned by table.
+Student helpers are assigned by table and change monthly.
 Helper tags will sit on the helper table and this table will change each month.
 Those students put on the helper tags and have specific jobs.
 Jobs include: Supply managers, Sink monitor, Free shelf organizer, Floor monitor, and Drying rack monitor.
 Helpers usually help at the beginning and end of class.
 Helpers receive stickers at the end of each class and are essential to keeping our art room organized.
 Congratulations if your student is being a responsible learner and has the honor of being an art room helper this month!

 STEP Art (Special Talented Enrichment Program for students Gifted/Talented in the Fine Arts):